Drone Laws in Minnesota (2019)

 Take a Drone Flight Training Class in Minnesota

 UAV Coach offers in-person training in select cities in Minnesota.
-The 90-minute, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
+The 2-hour, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
 During the class, you’ll also get a chance to ask your questions about regulations, software, flight operations management, checklists and more.

 Want to get a feel for the kind of footage you could get flying a drone in Minnesota?
 Here you go: